huaweicloud/terraform-provider-huaweicloud/docs/resources/networking_secgroup.md

     egress security rules.
 This is `false` by default.
 See the below note for more information.

+* `enterprise_project_id` - (Optional) The enterprise project id of the security group.
+Changing this creates a new security group.

 ## Attributes Reference

 The following attributes are exported: